Scifabric/scifabric.github.io/blog/_posts/2016-05-24-New-Business-Development-Manager.md

 author: jimmyd
 ---

-James Doherty interviews Mar Ramis, Scifabric’s new business development manager...
+James Doherty interviews Mar Ramis, Scifabric’s new business development manager.

 ## Mar, where are you from?